Previous Part: Funeral of a Child in Islam

 10) Let them know that good deeds never die even if the person does

 Tell your kids about immortality within our mortal beings.
 The deeds that don’t die with us.
-They stay while our body and soul returns.
-They can even benefit or harm us.
-Even without a tangible form.
+They stay while our body returns to the earth and soul returns to Allah.
+They can benefit or harm us – even without a tangible form.

 My daughter keeps asking: